Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Export the complete proof artifact.
 JSON for machines.
 PDF for humans.
 Verifiable by anyone.

 After creating a trace, Invoance returns a server-generated trace_id.
-Your application stores it and includes it when anchoring events via the existing event API.
-Each event is independently hashed, signed, and timestamped.
-The trace is a grouping reference — your app controls which events belong to it.
+Your application stores it and includes it when anchoring events, documents, or AI attestations via the respective APIs.
+Each item is independently hashed, signed, and timestamped.
+The trace is a grouping reference, your app controls which events belong to it.

-When you seal a trace, Invoance fetches all events in order, computes the composite hash over their hashes, creates a signed seal event, and permanently closes the trace.
-No more events can be appended.
+When you seal a trace, Invoance fetches all items (events, documents, attestations) in true chronological order, computes the composite hash over their hashes, creates a signed seal event, and permanently closes the trace.
+No more items can be appended.
 The seal event is the cryptographic commitment to the full sequence.

-The composite hash is SHA-256 computed over the ordered concatenation of all individual event hashes.
-Any missing, reordered, or altered event invalidates the composite hash.
+The composite hash is SHA-256 computed over the ordered concatenation of all individual item hashes in true chronological order across events, documents, and attestations.
+Any missing, reordered, or altered item invalidates the composite hash.

-A sealed trace produces a proof bundle — a self-contained artifact that reads top to bottom like a chronological record.
-The trace header, then each event in order with its full readable payload and cryptographic proof underneath, then the seal with composite hash and verification.
+A sealed trace produces a proof bundle, a self-contained artifact that reads top to bottom like a chronological record.
+The trace header, then each item (events, documents, attestations) in order with its full readable payload and cryptographic proof underneath, then the seal with composite hash and verification.
 An auditor reads the content.
 An engineer verifies the math.
 Both use the same document.

 For auditors, lawyers, and executives.
 Readable payloads front and center, cryptographic proof in monospace underneath.
-Horizontal dividers between events.
+Horizontal dividers between items.
 QR code to the public verification URL.
 Black and white.
 Certificate, not a report.

 What businesses trace